 Angular

 Currently, Angular.js has been deprecated in favor of Angular.
-It has reached a state called – in programming lingo – end of life or EOL.
+It has reached a state called, in programming lingo, end of life (EOL).

 Released back in 2010 by Google, Angular.js has seen a fair share of use among developers for building business applications, mobile apps and other software.
-Its successor, Angular, is based on TypeScript and is used to build all kinds of applications in multiple niches, including e-commerce, banking, healthcare, and more.
+Its successor, Angular, is built with TypeScript and used to build applications across e-commerce, banking, healthcare, and more.

 In short, Angular is an open-source TypeScript framework meant for developing robust, single-page applications.
 Additionally, it provides a sufficiently intuitive structure to work with, while also enabling developers to build complex software that is easy to update and maintain.